tylertreat/CS-Literature-of-the-Day/README.md

 ## Prior Art

-[Papers We Love](http://paperswelove.org/) is an awesome community with a collection of cool research papers.
+[Papers We Love](http://paperswelove.org/) is an awesome community with a collection of cool academic papers.
 Check them out.

 ## Contributing